 If a student's behavior and conduct are determined by an administrator to warrant removal from the school building, the student will be suspended from school.
-Students who are suspended will be issued a formal suspension notice that will be sent to their parent/guardian.
+Students who are suspended will be issued a formal suspension notice and Pupil Fair Dismissal Act information that will be sent to their parent/guardian.
 A conference with the issuing administrator, the student, and the parent/guardian may be required for re-admittance to the school.
 Students suspended out of school are not to be on school grounds or at school events.
+A student/parent/guardian is responsible for gathering any missed work.